Skip to contents

 $setIgnoredFields(fields)

 Set which fields can be omitted when retrieving features from the layer.
 The fields argument is a character vector of field names.
+Passing an empty string ("") for fields will reset to no ignored fields.
 If the format driver supports this functionality (testable using $testCapability()$IgnoreFields), it will not fetch the specified fields in subsequent calls to $getFeature() / $getNextFeature() / $fetch(), and thus save some processing time and/or bandwidth.
 Besides field names of the layer, the following special fields can be passed: "OGR_GEOMETRY" to ignore geometry and "OGR_STYLE" to ignore layer style.
 By default, no fields are ignored.
 Note that fields that are used in an attribute filter should generally not be set as ignored fields, as most drivers (such as those relying on the OGR SQL engine) will be unable to correctly evaluate the attribute filter.
 No return value, called for side effects.

 $setSpatialFilter(wkt)